uber-go/nilaway/README.md

 drivers (i.e., [golangci-lint][golangci-lint], [nogo][nogo], or [running as a standalone checker][singlechecker]).

 > [!IMPORTANT]
-> Due to the sophistication of the analyses that NilAway does, it tries to cache its findings about a particular
+> Due to the sophistication of the analyses that NilAway does, NilAway caches its findings about a particular
 > package via the [Fact Mechanism][fact-mechanism] from the [go/analysis][go-analysis] framework.
 Therefore, it is
 > _highly_ recommended to leverage a driver that supports modular analysis (i.e., bazel/nogo or golangci-lint, but _not_
 > the standalone checker since it stores all facts in memory) for better performance on large projects.
+For example,
+> see [instructions][nogo-instructions] below for running NilAway on your project with bazel/nogo.

 > [!IMPORTANT]
 > By default, NilAway analyzes _all_ Go code, including the standard libraries and dependencies.
 This helps NilAway